 How to create a winning Awards submission

-There are numerous local, country and international landscape architecture Awards that are currently open for submissions including the annual WLA Awards.
+There are numerous local, national, and international landscape architecture awards currently open for submissions, including the annual WLA Awards.
 This is a guide on how to create the best submission that may win you a landscape architecture award.

 Know the eligibility criteria

-All awards have a set of eligibility criteria, it may be years built or designed, size, budget, designer qualifications, membership.
-You need to know what the criteria are for the awards and the various categories to ensure that you are eligible to enter.
+All awards have eligibility criteria, which may include years built or designed, size, budget, designer qualifications, or membership.
+You need to know the award criteria and the various categories to ensure you are eligible to enter.

 Understand the categories